Insect farming: Heat-treatment

 Sufficient heat treatment is required to kill enterobacteriaceae so that the product can meet safety requirements.
 D-value and Z-value can be used to estimate the effectiveness of heat treatments.
 The temperature and duration of the heating will cause insect proteins' denaturation and changes the functional properties of proteins.

 Drying

 To prevent spoilage, the products are dried to lower moisture content and prolong shelf life.
-Longer drying time results from a low evaporation rate due to the chitin layer, which can prevent the insect from dehydrating during their lifetime.
+Longer drying time results from a low evaporation rate due to the chitin layer, which can prevent the insects from dehydrating during their lifetime.
 So the product being in granule form gives the advantage of further drying.
 In general, insects have a moisture level in the range of 55-65%.
 A drying process decreasing the moisture content to a level of <10% is good for preservation.

 Besides the moisture level, oxidation of lipids can cause high levels of unsaturated fatty acids.
 Hence the processing steps influencing the final fat stability in products are necessary to be considered during drying.